klimb/rust-stargate/README.md

  layer.
 And structured (command) output for selection instead of searching through text streams (super slow, big-O).
 This is also a common parameter.
 - some commands are focused on doing one thing and doing it well, and can be expressed as a verb-noun: ls is list-directory.
 Other commands (already) handle multiple verbs: hostname (hostname: "set or print name of current host system").
 They can be split into set-hostname and get-hostname commands (disk space is not a concern in 2025).
 Or they need to be noun verb instead of verb noun: freebsd-update fetch (already does that .. that what we want).
 Another good example: "pkg update".
 There is going to be a noun and a verb (or vise-versa).
 - aliases are two different things: (1) short names for longer commands and (2) their default params: some-long-command is slc.
 Convention over configuration.
-- Rust is infinitely superior to C for implementing UNIX userland (C is an ancient procedural language for working with bare metal -- it requires higher level abstractions, memory safety, OO, functional idioms, ability to leverage design patterns, ddd, etc).
+- Rust is infinitely superior to C for implementing UNIX userland.
+C is an ancient procedural language for working with bare metal -- it requires higher level abstractions, memory safety, OO, functional idioms, ability to leverage design patterns, ddd, built-in support for unit testing, etc.

 ## Requirements